Review and road test of the Audi S8

 Cost of Ownership

-The Audi S8 is a car that does so much but makes such little fuss about it.
-Its buyers like it that way, prioritising capability and discretion.
-If you want to get somewhere fast and draw no great attention, the S8 is one of the best cars in the business for the task, which is why it's a vehicle so often targeted by those of extremely high net worth.
-In its current form, this car teases out those themes still further.
-The V8 engine is a little harder hitting, especially in 605PS S8 plus guise, and the smarter styling will appeal to those who know exactly what those codified design cues mean.
+How to sum up an Audi S8?
+It's beautifully finished, rides imperiously, isn't falsely modest and is backed up by a sledgehammer punch of acceleration.
+It's a car that does so much but makes such little fuss about it.
+Loyal buyers like it that way, valuing capability and discretion.
+If you want to get somewhere fast and draw no great attention, the S8 is one of the best cars in the business for the task - which is why it's a vehicle so often targeted by those of extremely high net worth.

 Audi S8 review by Jonathan Crouch